WTF is this? A "ready to eat" sliced apple in a plastic bag.

 For sure, the vast majority of the time someone gets compared to a Nazi, the comparison is not valid.
 E.g.:

-"I think euthanasia should be legalised"
+"I think euthanasia should be legalised"or

 "Isn't that what the Nazis did?"